What to Expect

 • Additional imaging (photos and CBCT, if not already taken)

-This follow-up visit ensures you have all the information you need to move forward with confidence—and a clear understanding of the “why” behind your treatment plan.
+If we didn't complete your imaging at the first visit, we'll take photos and a CBCT scan.
+This follow-up visit ensures you have all the information you need to move forward with confidence - and a clear understanding of the "why" behind your treatment plan.

 Take the First Step Toward Clarity